uNetworking/uWebSockets.js/README.md

 **µWebSockets.js** is a JavaScript platform, runtime and web server.
-It can serve Http about 6x that of Node.js and 12x that of Deno and outperforms Golang's fasthttp with ease.

 There are two modes; compiled as a stand-alone JavaScript runtime or as a Node.js native addon.